Sandeep1925/ErrorHandling/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

-contract UniqueContract {
+contract SimpleAddition {
-    uint256 public data;
+    uint256 public sum;
-    address public contractOwner;

-    constructor() {
-        contractOwner = msg.sender; // Set the deployer as the initial contract owner }

-    function updateData(uint256 newData) public {
-        // Ensure the new data is positive require(newData > 0, "Data must be greater than zero");
-        data = newData;
+    // Function to add two positive integers using require function addWithRequire(uint256 a, uint256 b) public {
+        // Ensure both numbers are positive
+        require(a > 0 && b > 0, "Both numbers must be positive");

+        // Perform the addition and update the sum state variable sum = a + b;
     }

+    // Function to demonstrate revert
-    function ownerOnlyFunction() public view {
+    function checkSumWithRevert(uint256 value) public view {
-        // Custom error handling for restricted access if (msg.sender != contractOwner) {
-            revert("Access denied: Only the contract owner can call this function");
+        // Check if the sum is equal to the provided value if (sum != value) {
+            revert("Sum does not match the provided value");
         }
     }

-    function verifyCondition() public view {
-        // Use assert to check for conditions that must always be true assert(data > 0);
+    // Function to perform addition and ensure conditions using assert function addWithAssert(uint256 a, uint256 b) public {
+        // Perform the addition
+        uint256 result = a + b;

+        // Ensure the result is greater than both inputs assert(result > a && result > b);

+        // Update the sum state variable
+        sum = result;
     }
 }